Search Fernandina Beach homes for sale, including beachfront homes and new listings.

 There's plenty to do around Fernandina Beach, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Cider A1A, Holy Grounds Coffee House, and Luxe Picnics by Les The Boutique.
+Explore popular things to do in the area, including Luxe Picnics by Les The Boutique, Cider A1A, and Holy Grounds Coffee House.

 | Name | Category | Distance | Reviews |